 where we used $\tau = -1/(aH_\text{inf})$.
 We take $H_{\textnormal{inf}}=\sqrt{\frac{V_\text{ini}}{3\m^{2}}}$, where $V_{\textnormal{ini}}=1.9 \times10^{-9} m_{P}^{4}$ is the initial value of the waterfall field potential.

-We start our numerical simulations from the frozen state \eqref{eq:mode_frozen} at super-Hubble scales and evolve the modes with \eqref{eq:h_eom} up to three efolds beyond the mode's horizon entry.
+We start our numerical simulations from the frozen state in Eq.~\eqref{eq:mode_frozen} at super-Hubble scales and evolve the modes with Eq.~\eqref{eq:h_eom} up to three efolds beyond the mode's horizon entry.
 We repeat this for a wide range of $k$-values spaced logarithmically.

-\paragraph{Energy Density of Gravitational Waves.} We use the numerically obtained mode functions to compute the energy density spectrum of the gravitational waves.
+\paragraph{Energy density of gravitational waves.} We use the numerically obtained mode functions to compute the energy density spectrum of the gravitational waves.
 The spectral density parameter is \cite{Boyle:2005se}

 and it gives the energy in a logarithmic bin around $k$.
-The total density parameter of SBGW is $\Omega_{GW}(N) = \int \dd \ln k \,\Omega_{GW}(k,N)/\rho(N)$.
+The total density parameter of SGWB is $\Omega_{GW}(N) = \int \dd \ln k \,\Omega_{GW}(k,N)$.
 We first compute $\Omega_{GW}(k,N)$ at the end time of our numerical mode evolution, that is, three efolds after the mode's horizon entry; afterwards, we utilize the fact that the GW energy density scales as $a^{-4}$ inside the horizon to project $\Omega_{GW}(k,N)$ to present day.

 When modelling the background dynamics, we assumed a fixed number of degrees of freedom in radiation, so that $w_r$ stays constant.
-In reality, phase transitions change the degrees of freedom and leave a mark on the SBGW spectrum.
+In reality, phase transitions change the degrees of freedom and leave a mark on the SGWB spectrum.
 This can be taken into account with a step-function type correction, as established in Ref.~\cite{Figueroa:2019paj}.
 We make the replacement

 where the correction factor is